IBries/SharedSpace/README.md

 > a convolutional sampler

 Shared Space is (will be) a full-featured sampler, with a twist.
 The only sound source available is the convolution of two user-supplied .wav files.
+Currently, the JUCE convolution algorithm does not have the performance to do real-time calculations of longer (>1s signals).
+Progress is halted until I find a better convolution algorithm.

 ## Getting started